TheGraphIndia/BRB-with-The-Graph-India/README.md

-# Push Protocol's BRB with The Graph Protocol
+# Push Protocol's BRB with The Graph

 gm gm gm!!!